 As I am not a Ruckus customer, I cannot comment on whether ChannelFly lives up to its billing as the next step in the evolution of the company’s patented BeamFlex antenna technology.
 But I do know that wireless environments are being bombarded by scads of new portable Wi-Fi-capable devices that support only the 2.4-GHz band, thus making an already hostile spectrum even more contentious.
 If ChannelFly can really make things better in this increasingly performance-challenged territory, then existing Ruckus customers will greatly appreciate the free upgrade to supported access points, while those in the market for a WLAN solution will have something truly new to hear about for RF management.

-At the time of publication, Ruckus has no business relationship with Lee Badman.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+At the time of publication, Ruckus has no business relationship with Lee Badman.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio